Explore-In-HMS/common-mobile-services/README.md

             }
 ```

-`kt setAutoInitEnabled` method is sets whether to enable automatic initialization.
+`setAutoInitEnabled` method lets you enable or disable Push service automatic initialization.
-If the enable parameter is set to true, the SDK automatically generates an AAID and obtains a token.
-The token is returned through the `kt onNewToken()` callback method.
+If you enable it, then the SDK automatically generates an **AAID** and obtains a token.
+The token is returned through the `onNewToken()` callback method.

 ```kt
 HuaweiPushServiceImpl(this).autoInitEnabled(true)